 - And, another major historical moment, the US election sparked the highest lift in activity with a 34.1% increase in people spending time in the conversation.

 - As life for many moved online in March 2020, we saw a surge in active users across our network.
 The number of people who read, like/disliked, replied, or commented on an article jumped by 15.6% from February to March, showing that more people were spending time in online conversations after news broke about COVID-19.

 - March also was a time when people wanted more connection.
 We saw increases in users clicking on the “show more comments” button to expand the comments section (22.3%) and the “show more replies” button (23.7%).
 It’s clear that user-generated content played a big role in the way people interacted with articles about COVID-19.

 - In April, we saw a 12.5% increase in replies.
 The replies to comments ratio was at its highest during this time, with an average of 1.5 replies to every comment.
-This means that more and more users across the open web were compelled to weigh in and contribute to deeper discussions regarding the ongoing pandemic.
+This means that more and more users across the open web were compelled to weigh in and contribute to deeper discussions and shows us how to increase active users regarding the ongoing issues.

 As Black Lives Matter protests surged in the summer, more people listened

 - After George Floyd was killed in May, sparking nationwide protests in June, we saw a massive increase (75%) in observers (users who chose to read others’ comments without otherwise participating in the conversation).

 - Following the increase of observers, we noted a 8.7% increase in people who clicked “show more comments” in July.
 There is no doubt that users were interested in the views of others, and—thanks to our moderation technology—open forums for discussion undoubtedly played a big role in helping groups understand one another during an intense moment in history.

 During the election and a second wave of COVID-19, engagement skyrocketed